The-ai-Corporation/aiDevTest/README.md

 The ai Development Recruitment Test

 In order to submit this test you must:
-- Create a branch that clearly identifies your submission (e.g. "JohnDoe-DevTest")
+- Create a Fork of this repository
 - Complete the challenge described below and push your changes to your branch
 - Open a Pull Request to merge your submission into the _main_ branch
 - Reply to the HR email inviting you to complete this test to inform us that you have completed it